LI-ZONG-HAN/Face_Recognition/README.md

                image8.jpg
                image9.jpg
 ```
 The result will show the average accuracy over all labels and confusion matrix.

+## Eval gender on MS_Celeb_1M
+"eval_gender_Age_with_label.py" is to evaulate labeled data_set.
+However the number of gender test data is too small.We sample and classify gender on a small group of images from MS_Celeb_1M which is not labeled and label the small group to get accuracy.

 ## On going
 ### Training with larger batch size